-The Behind the Curtain Dessert Challenge is all about baking and making sweets.
-Every month we are given two required ingredients to work with.
-This month it was Coca Cola and Cherry.
+The challenge: make a recipe with Coca-Cola and cherry.
 Yep soda, pop, cola, coke.
-A though one indeed.
+A tough one indeed.
 Then inspiration struck.
-Let’s try the crazy sounding Deep Fried Coke that is served at fair and carnivals.
+Let’s try the crazy sounding Deep Fried Coke that is served at fairs and carnivals.
 And to complete the requirement I just tossed in some chopped cherries.
-The result are nice puffy beignets of Deep Fried Coke with Sour Cherries.
+The result is nice puffy beignets of Deep Fried Coke with Sour Cherries.

 - 3 eggs